-Required Discussion

-Details of existing oversight processes with regards to fraud.
+Required Discussion BDO Response Question to Board of Directors Details of existing oversight processes with regards to fraud.
+Through our planning process, and based on prior years' audits, we have developed an understanding of your oversight processes including: Board of Directors charters; Discussions at Board of Directors meetings and our attendance at those meetings; Review of related party transactions; and Consideration of tone at the top Are there any new processes or changes in existing processes relating to fraud that we should be aware of?
 Knowledge of actual, suspected or alleged fraud.

-BDO Response

-Through our planning process, and based on prior years' audits, we have developed an understanding of your oversight processes including:

-- Board of Directors charters;

-- Discussions at Board of Directors meetings and our attendance at those meetings;

-- Review of related party transactions; and

-- Consideration of tone at the top

 Currently, we are not aware of any fraud.

-Question to Board of Directors

-Are there any new processes or changes in existing processes relating to fraud that we should be aware of?

 Are you aware of any instances of actual, suspected or alleged fraud affecting the Regional District?